 Geography is a broad based academic subject.
 Employers and universities see geography as a robust academic subject rich in skills, knowledge and understanding.
 As a subject linking the arts and the sciences it is highly flexible in terms of what you can combine it with both at GCSE and A Level.
 Don’t just take our word for it.
 Geography’s importance to your education is evident:

 Here are some reasons why GCSE Geography is a must!!

-At GCSE level – GCSE Geography will help you to achieve the Ebacc.
-This means that in addition to English, Maths and Science pupils choose a language and either Geography or History.
+At GCSE level – GCSE Geography will help you to achieve the EBacc.
+This means that in addition to English, Maths and Science pupils choose a language and either Geography or History [you can do both].

-Geography combines well with both arts and science subjects and is highly valued by universities.
-In 2011, the Russell Group named Geography as one of the eight key facilitating subjects.
+At A Level – Geography combines well with both arts and science subjects and is highly valued by universities.
+In 2011, the Russell Group of the UK’s top universities named Geography as one of the eight key facilitating subjects.
 This is a subject most likely to be required or preferred for degree courses.